How to Hire a Recruiter

-Staffing firms play a large role in the constant effort to match quality candidates with companies looking for talent.
-Many staffing firm owner-operators and search consultants are extraordinary relationship managers and have extensive networks that can help find a needle in a haystack, but learning how to recruit a recruiter takes a fair amount of effort.
+Staffing firms play a large role in matching quality candidates with companies looking for talent.
+Many staffing firm owner-operators and recruiters are extraordinary relationship managers and have extensive networks they can draw from to find the right fit for clients, but learning how to hire a recruiter takes a fair amount of effort.

-Asking the right interview questions in the screening process remains a critical element in hiring successful recruiters who can pay for themselves and contribute to your staffing firm’s long-term success.
-The following interview questions can enable you to identify stand-out performers and hire a recruiter who’s worth the investment.
+Asking the right interview questions is critical to hiring successful recruiters who can pay for themselves and contribute to your staffing firm’s long-term success.
+The following questions can enable you to identify stand-out performers and hire someone who’s worth the investment.

-There are typically no more than two or three major objections that any recruiter faces when marketing to prospective client companies.
+There are often no more than two or three major objections that any recruiter faces when marketing to prospective client companies.
 It’s important to hear how candidates rebut specific objections.
-This is also an opportunity for the two of you to match wits.
-The candidate’s answers to this question will provide you with insights into the individual’s sophistication and creativity.
+The candidate’s answers to these questions will provide you with insights into the individual’s sophistication and creativity.

-People-reading skills can’t really be taught.
-A recruiter’s success in bonding with candidates and clients will depend largely on their ability to “chameleon-ize” themselves and build immediate rapport.
-Watch for candidates who sit up in their chairs and rise to the occasion by volunteering astute observations and engaging comments.
+People-reading skills can’t be taught.
+A recruiter’s success in bonding with candidates and clients will depend largely on their ability to build immediate rapport.
+Watch for candidates who rise to the occasion by volunteering astute observations and engaging comments.

 Identifying huge discrepancies in per-desk billing averages may point to a serious issue known as the “rebel producer” syndrome, which can destroy camaraderie and teamwork in your staffing firm if you ultimately decide to bring this candidate aboard.

-While at first glance it may feel like you’ve found the goose that laid the golden egg if the candidate in front of you produces $180,000 in billings in a branch that garners $325,000 a year.
+At first glance, it may feel like you’ve found the goose that laid the golden egg if the candidate in front of you produces $180,000 in billings in a branch that garners $325,000 a year.
 But in fact, that may or may not be a good thing when you’re looking to hire a recruiter for your firm.